londonhackspace/acnode-cl/README.md

 side of the transistor should be facing you), the pins are, from left to
 right:

-* 1 connect to gnd on the connected launcpad with a black female to female lead.
+* 1 connect to gnd on the connected launchpad with a black female to female lead.
 * 2 connect to PG_1 on the connected launchpad
 * 3 connect to - on the ssr VDC side with the black lead you made eairler

-## wireing in the arcade switch
+## Wiring in the arcade switch

 * make two spade terminal leads, one white and one black